jic-dtool/dtoolcore/README.rst

   generated using this API can be accessed without special tools
 - Ability to create plugins for custom storage solutions
 - Plugins for iRODS and Microsoft Azure storage backends available
-- Cross-platform: Linux, Mac and Windows are all supported
 - Works with Python 2.7, 3.5 and 3.6
 - No external dependencies